KealymB/Compass/readme.md

 # Conference Compass Assignment

-A 3 tab App built using React Native and Expo.
+A 2 tab App built using React Native and Expo to view conferences.

+## To run:

+npm install
+npx expo start
+connect to metro bundler using Expo Go app

+## Known Issues

+- Session pagination doesn't reset to 0 when a day is changed.

 ## Technologies used